 A licensed operator shall use its best efforts to protect registered players.
-Subject to the approval of the commission, and consistent with uniform standards established by the commission by regulation, each licensed operator shall establish administrative procedures to resolve registered player complaints.
+Subject to the approval of the department, and consistent with uniform standards established by the department by regulation, each licensed operator shall establish administrative procedures to resolve registered player complaints.

-- (a) If a registered player has a complaint against a licensed operator, the exclusive remedy shall be to register the complaint with the commission. - (b) The commission, in consultation with the department, shall establish regulations with respect to registered player complaints. - (c) Under the regulations, the commission shall do all of the following: - (1) Investigate registered player complaints to determine if a licensed operator has failed to meet its obligations to a registered player. - (2) Attempt to resolve complaints by registered players if a licensed operator fails to meet an obligation to a registered player. - (3) Initiate enforcement actions to require specific performance of any obligation that the commission has determined a licensed operator has failed to fulfill with respect to a registered player. - (d) A licensed operator may appeal any action by the commission pursuant to this article to the superior court, which shall review the appeal de novo.
+- (a) If a registered player has a complaint against a licensed operator, the exclusive remedy shall be to register the complaint with the department. - (b) The department shall establish regulations with respect to registered player complaints. - (c) Under the regulations, the department shall do all of the following: - (1) Investigate registered player complaints to determine if a licensed operator has failed to meet its obligations to a registered player. - (2) Attempt to resolve complaints by registered players if a licensed operator fails to meet an obligation to a registered player. - (3) Initiate enforcement actions to require specific performance of any obligation that the department has determined a licensed operator has failed to fulfill with respect to a registered player. - (d) A licensed operator may appeal any action by the department pursuant to this article to the superior court, which shall review the appeal de novo.

 Article 8.
-Financial Provisions for State Regulation and Unlawful Gambling Enforcement
+Financial Provisions for State Regulation and Unlawful Gambling Enforcement 19990.801.

-The Treasurer shall transfer all amounts received pursuant to subdivision (a) of Section 19990.402, subdivision (d) of Section 19990.403, subdivision (b) of Section 19990.404, subdivisions (b), (c), or (e) of Section 19990.405, subdivision (c) of Section 19990.519, and Section 19990.605 to the Controller for deposit in the Internet Poker Fund, which is created in the State Treasury, to be administered by the department.
+The Treasurer shall transfer all amounts received pursuant to subdivision (a) of Section 19990.402, subdivision (e) of Section 19990.403, subdivision (b) of Section 19990.404, subdivision (c) of Section 19990.519, and Section 19990.605 to the Controller for deposit in the Internet Poker Fund, which is created in the State Treasury, to be administered by the department.
 Notwithstanding Section 13340 of the Government Code, all moneys in the fund are continuously appropriated to the department and the commission, without regard to fiscal years, in the amounts necessary for the department and the commission to perform their duties under this chapter.

-- (a) The Unlawful Gambling Enforcement Fund is hereby established within the General Fund for purposes of ensuring adequate resources for law enforcement charged with enforcing the prohibitions and protections of this chapter.
-The Unlawful Gambling Enforcement Fund shall be funded by depositing: - (1) percent of the revenue from the civil penalties recovered by law enforcement authorities pursuant to Section 19990.804 into the fund prior to the distribution required under subdivision (c) of Section 19990.804. - (2) All amounts or property recovered pursuant to Section 19990.805. - (3) percent of the duties paid by licensed operators pursuant to subdivision (b) of Section 19990.519.
+(a) The Unlawful Gambling Enforcement Fund is hereby established within the General Fund for purposes of ensuring adequate resources for law enforcement charged with enforcing the prohibitions and protections of this chapter.
+The Unlawful Gambling Enforcement Fund shall be funded by depositing: (1) percent of the revenue from the civil penalties recovered by law enforcement authorities pursuant to Section 19990.803 into the fund prior to the distribution required under subdivision (c) of Section 19990.803.
+(2) All amounts or property recovered pursuant to Section 19990.804.

-(4) The revenue from the ci ivil pena lties recovered pursuant to si abdivision (f) of Section 19990.501.
+(4) The revenue from the civil penalties recovered pursuant to subdivision (f) of Section 19990.501.